 Interactive Educational Platform for Control Barrier Functions - Explore Safety-Critical Control Theory

 Watch the robot navigate safely around obstacles using Control Barrier Functions.
 Includes automatic deadlock resolution when the robot gets stuck at saddle points.
-Click on the canvas to set a new goal position.

 Click on canvas to set new goal position!